 - Cancer Prevention and Control

-In 2015, Natia Esiashvili, MD, was named Chief Quality Officer in the Department of Radiation Oncology at Emory University School of Medicine.
+Natia Esiashvili, MD, serves as Chief Quality Officer in the Department of Radiation Oncology at Emory University School of Medicine.
 A board certified radiation oncologist, Dr. Esiashvili specializes in the treatment of complex pediatric cancers and hematological malignancies in adults, and sees patients at Winship Cancer Institute and Emory Proton Therapy Center.
 In addition, Dr. Esiashvili is involved in using radiotherapy as a component of the bone marrow transplantation program.
-She is co-leader of the Young Adult Cancer Survivorship Program at Winship.
+She is also co-leader of the Young Adult Cancer Survivorship Program at Winship.

 Dr. Esiashvili is the recipient of an international scholarship grant from the American Society of Therapeutic Radiation Oncology.
 She was elected to serve on an executive committee leading programs for low- and middle-income countries worldwide.
 As a field expert, she had spoken at a number of national and international conferences and participated in committees and working groups charged with developing treatment guidelines, clinical trials and late effects screening guidelines.

-Dr. Esiashvili is a clinical member of the Cancer Prevention and Control research program at Winship Cancer Institute of Emory University.
+Dr. Esiashvili is a member of the Cancer Prevention and Control research program at Winship Cancer Institute of Emory University.
 She is a Fellow of the American Society for Radiation Oncology.
 Additionally, she holds memberships with the American Society of Therapeutic Radiation Oncology, American Society of Clinical Oncology, American College of Radiology, Children's Oncology Group, and Pediatric Radiation Oncology Society, among others.

 Dr. Esiashvili earned her MD from Tbilisi State Medical University in her home country, the Republic of Georgia.
 She completed her residency in radiation oncology at Emory University Hospital in Atlanta where she served as chief resident.